JJNod88/PP1_html_css/README.md

         * For smartphones and Tablets I adapted the media queries to use smaller images, fonts and changed structures by using Flex-Directions.
         * I grouped my elements as much as I could to reduce the amount of changes to the layout.
 I started my Media Queries at max 1250px which is around the industry standard size for desktop screns and worked my way down, until I got to smartphones with a Media Query set up for Min 0px and Max 480px.
         * Seperating my Media Queries like this really helped as I tested the site scaling.
 Fortunately I have two screens to work from which meant not only could I code whilst using Google Developer, I can test the Site realtime using an Apple MacBook Screen and a HP Large Desktop Monitor Screen.
-        * The site went through thorough testing to ensure these Media queries worked.
-Please visit [Testing](#-Testing) for further detail.
+* The site had thorough testing to ensure these Media queries worked and the site was responsive.
+Please visit [Testing](#-Testing) for further detail and

 # Features: